choderalab/kinome-data/expression-constructs/BTK/README.md

 A short SGS linker was added to the protein insert, to separate the TEV cleavage site and His tag.

-The expressed sequence should be:
+The expressed sequence is thus:
 ```
 MGSWEIDPKDLTFLKELGTGQFGVVKYGKWRGQYDVAIKMIKEGSMSEDEFIEEAKVMMNLSHEKLVQLYGVCTKQRPIFIITEYMANGCLLNYLREMRHRFQTQQLLEMCKDVCEAMEYLESKQFLHRDLAARNCLVNDQGVVKVSDFGLSRYVLDDEYTSSVGSKFPVRWSPPEVLMYSKFSSKSDIWAFGVLMWEIYSLGKMPYERFTNSETAEHIAQGLRLYRPHLASEKVYTIMYSCWHEKADERPTFKILLSNILDVMDENLYGQSGSHHHHHH
 ```